jamespfennell/hoard/docs/design-doc.md

 and its API corresponds closely to the package's API.

-The command and the package's API accept a number of following options independently of the action being performed.
+The command and the package's API accept a number of following options independently of the task being performed.
 The command accepts these options using command line flags; the package accepts them as function arguments.
 These general options are: